felangel/bloc/docs/fluttertodostutorial.md

 );
 ```

-You can see how using `BlocProviderTree` helps reduce the levels of nesting and makes the code easier to read and maintain.
+You can see how using `MultiBlocProvider` helps reduce the levels of nesting and makes the code easier to read and maintain.

 The entire `main.dart` should look like this: